 The High Country

 And then there’s Banner Elk, a lovely town with gorgeous surroundings.
-Many folks love spending time at nearby Sugar Mountain Ski Resort or Beech Mountain, but Banner Elk itself is a great spot to hang out, grab some food, and enjoy yourself in the High Country.
+Many folks love spending time at nearby Sugar Mountain Ski Resort or Beech Mountain (home to the Land of Oz), but Banner Elk itself is a great spot to hang out, grab some food, ride the exhilarating Wilderness Run Alpine Coaster, and enjoy yourself in the High Country.